openscope/openscope/documentation/airport-guides/omdb.md

 |            Medium            |         Medium        |       2.5nm        |

 ### Instrument Procedures
 Dubai's instrument procedures all require aircraft to have RNAV capabilities.
 Furthermore, Dubai's procedures require almost little input from the controller; climb and descent instructions must be issued by the controller.
 Vectors are rarely used, as all STARs end on the extended centrelines, where an approach clearance (ie. ILS approach) can be issued.

-##### Departures
-All departing aircraft will be assigned the Halifax Four departure.
-The Halifax Four advises pilots to climb to 5000ft on runway heading.
-Upon receipt of an aircraft on departure, Halifax Terminal should:
-* give a direct to a point along the filed route;
-* give vectors to a point along the filed route;
-* issue climb instructions.
+Shortcuts on downwind may be given, if possible.

 ### Sectors Available in OpenScope
 ```